 Child sexual abuse survivors like your child, experience many conflating and confusing thoughts, feelings and behaviors.
-Shame, guilt, sadness, hopelessness, anger, mistrust, bad, ugly, unsafe, unloved, unworthy, and nasty are just some of the ways your child may describe how she feels about themselves.
+Shame, guilt, sadness, hopelessness, anger, mistrust, bad, ugly, unsafe, unloved, unworthy, and nasty are just some of the ways your child may describe how she feels about herself.
 On the other hand for children who are younger or who experienced sexual abuse before they were verbal, they may not have the language to express what happened to them or how it made them feel.
 Children speak through their behavior.
-Part of the healing process will be to help your child to come to terms with her overwhelming feelings, and begin to understand how these events have re-wired her brain in a way that her behavior is a reflection of constantly being in fight-flight-freeze mode.
-I will help your child learn to self regulate and for you and your child to have a safe and trusting relationship Here are a list of symptoms your child may present with:
+Part of the healing process will be to help your child come to terms with her overwhelming feelings, and begin to understand how these events have re-wired her brain in a way that her behavior is a reflection of constantly being in fight-flight-freeze mode.
+I will help your child learn to self regulate and for you and your child to have a safe and trusting relationship

 How Trauma Presents Itself in Children?

 - Impulsivity-acting without thinking

 - Hyperactivity-they can't seem to sit still, focus, or they move quickly from one thing to the next

 - Hypervigilance-this can look a lot like hyperactivity.
 Your child is constantly looking around the room, they don't pay attention to details, they seem jumpy and anxious

 - Depression (in children this looks more like irritability than sadness, but sadness and feelings of worthlessness can also be present)